Thursday, December 24, 2009

 We have received queries from a few writers about serialising longer stories (printing half in one issue and the other half in the next), but we are not going down this path at the moment.

-...Although the Curiosity Corner article suggests a theme for each issue, we don’t require stories and poems to adhere to the theme.
-(It’s a bonus if it does match the theme but we’re looking for good quality stories – and we’re not too worried about whether or not it fits in with a theme.)
+...Although the Curiosity Corner article suggests a theme for each issue, we don’t require stories and poems to adhere to

 ...Poems can be free verse or rhyming – if the latter, rhyme should not sound forced.